 Recently updated to include a comments box at the end of the forecast.

 Calculate or estimate the capital gain/(loss) on disposal of a property, including adjustments for up to three separate periods of private use and/or business use of main residence.
 Calculate or estimate the capital gains tax payable.

 Can be used to support actual figures on a tax return or to provide a client with an estimate of the tax payable on the proposed sale of an asset subject to CGT.

 Calculate the charge-out rate for a small business service provider.

 Calculations/Budgets & Projections/Charge-out Rate Calculator

-Two separate workbooks to summarise the transactions on credit card statements for the month or year and reconcile with opening and closing balances.
+Summarise the transactions on a credit card statement and reconcile with opening and closing balances.
 Calculate GST and private use components.